mqiou/jadetech_salesanalysis/README.md

 The North America region alone brings in over half of total sales revenue (14M) and over half of total orders (6K).
 - Over 90% of sales and orders are coming from NA, EMEA, and APAC
-- Despite being the second lowest in sales and orders, APAC held the highest AOV of all regions.
+- Despite being the second lowest in sales and orders, APAC held the highest AOV of all regions
-[any details about countries - any with high AOV?]

-(recommendation - consider phasing out the four products that have brought less than 5% of total sales, and concentrate on offering more computers and potentially more in-ear headphones like the apple airpods. considering that samsung charging cable brings in a lot of orders, could look into this customer base and consider offering more expensive products. increase marketing efforts for expensive products in APAC because of high AOV.)

 ## Growth Rates